MFC2001/WannierExcitonModel.jl/docs/src/start.md

 ```

 ## Accessing documentation from REPL
-The documentation for all the methods `BanditOpt` provides is also accessible
+The documentation for all the methods in `WannierExcitonModel` provides is also accessible
 via REPL.
 You can use the standard Julia way of searching (by typing `?` followed
 by the function name) to get the documentation on REPL.